-- 4. Review/execute any other submission that may be required by any other lender - 5.
-Become familiar with the following Minnesota Housing required documents available at Post-Selection Materials for Owners and Developers web page, if applicable: - a.
+- 5. Become familiar with the following Minnesota Housing required documents available at the Post-Selection Materials for Owners and Developers webpage, if applicable: - a.
 Assignment of Construction Contract - b.
 Supplement to General Conditions of the Agreement Between Owner and Contractor